Resilience-by-design in Adaptive Multi-Agent Traffic Control Systems

-In this paper, we present a new challenge to the design of ATSC algorithms.
+A new and emerging challenge to the design of AMATSC algorithms is explored.
 We stress the fact that the implementation of the traffic control logic should be attack-aware.
 We present a new, highly realistic threat model, namely, coordinated Sybil attack, that targets a network of intersections controlled by adaptive control algorithms to sabotage their decision making.
 We implement the attack and investigate its impact using a real traffic dataset under real-world intersection settings.
-The obtained results as well as the exposed vulnerabilities of emerging ATSC systems should be taken seriously when pondering future design choices and implementations.
+The obtained results as well as the exposed vulnerabilities of emerging AMATSC systems should be taken seriously when pondering future design choices and implementations.

-To respond to anticipated intelligent cyber-physical attacks against ATSC, We present a mitigation strategy as a layer of protection in the advent of detection of a Sybil attack launched via CAV on a network of traffic lights.
-The mitigation is based on non-cooperative game theory.
-The devised minimax game model enables the ATSC algorithm to take optimal decisions under a suspected attack.
+To respond to anticipated intelligent data corruption attacks against AMATSC, we present a mitigation strategy as a layer of protection in case of detection failure.
+The devised minimax game model enables the AMATSC algorithm to take optimal decisions under attack.
 The optimal mitigation strategy showed a substantial improvement of time loss by approximately 48.9\%.
 It can be potentially integrated at the application layer as part of a resilience-by-design approach.

-In future work, we will study the impact of our coordinated Sybil attack on different traffic control algorithms with regards to the metrics used.
-ATSC algorithms may be more vulnerable than others to our attack.
+In the future, we will study the impact of our coordinated Sybil attack on different traffic control algorithms with regards to the metrics used.
+Some AMATSC algorithms may be more vulnerable than others to our attack.
 Hybrid schemes that combine metrics may perform better when under attack than schemes that use single metrics.
 Similarly, the effectiveness of the mitigation may vary depending on the deployed control algorithm, which requires further investigation.

 \renewenvironment{IEEEbiography}[1] {\IEEEbiographynophoto{}} {\endIEEEbiographynophoto} \begin{IEEEbiography}